Group completions and the homotopical monadicity theorem: The classical theory of spaces and --spaces

 \end{thm} \begin{proof} Remember that basepoints are assumed to be non-degenerate when that is needed.
 It is needed here since we use the standard fact that passage to $H$-fixed points preserves pushouts, one leg of which is a $G$-cofibration.
 Clearly (i) holds and it is now also clear that (ii) holds.
 Let $\si_n\colon sX^n\subset X^{n+1}$ denote the space of points one coordinate of which is the basepoint, and similarly for $M$.
 Then $\si_n$ is a $G$-cofibration.
 For (iii), $\bM X$ is filtered by word length, and $F_{n+1}\bM X$ is obtained from $F_n X$ and $X^{n+1}$ by a unit identification given by a pushout diagram, one leg of which is $\si_n$.
 For (iv), $BM$ is the geometric realization of a simplicial $G$-space with $n$-simplices $M^n$.
 As such, it is filtered and $F_{n+1}BM$ is obtained from $F_nBM$ and $X^{n+1}$ by a pushout diagram, one leg of which is the product of $\si_n$ and the identity map of $\DE_{n+1}$.
 The maps $\et_M$ and $\io$ are each the inclusion of the first filtration, hence (v) follows. \end{proof}

-Parenthetically, while we have not pursued the details, in view of the result of McDuff \cite{McDuff} and its reproof by Fiedorowicz \cite{Fied}, it seems plausible that the following equivariant generalization holds.\footnote{Sunny Zhang has since proven this \cite{Sunny}.}
+Parenthetically, while we have not pursued the details, in view of the result of McDuff \cite{McDuff} and its reproof by Fiedorowicz \cite{Fied}, it seems plausible that the following equivariant generalization holds.\footnote{Sunny Zhang has since proven this in a paper not yet completed.}

 \begin{conj} Let $G$ be a discrete group.
 Then any $G$-connected based $G$-space $X$ is weakly equivalent to $B M(X)$ for some discrete $G$-monoid $M(X)$. \end{conj}

 As in the nonequivariant proof of \cite[Theorem 3.5]{Fied}, this holds if the classifying space of any topological $G$-monoid is equivalent to the classifying space of some discrete $G$-monoid, as is proven nonequivariantly in \cite[Theorem 3.4]{Fied}.